 Numerous studies detail the climate impact of livestock, but just how big is it’s impact on a person’s foodprint?

-This post compares the carbon footprints of five different American diets and finds that when it comes to foodprints vegan’s lead the way.
+This post compares the carbon footprints of five different American diets and finds that when it comes to foodprints vegans come out on top.

 Even since the FAO announced that 18% of global emission result from livestock people have talked about the climate benefits of reducing meat consumption.

 More recent studies show that food system emissions could account for as much as quarter of all human emissions.